poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 ## Summary

-That's all the key points I can think of, for how I record my digital piano using MIDI - and how I previously recorded it using audio.
+That's all the key points I can think of, for how I now record my digital piano using MIDI - and how I previously recorded it using audio.
 I hope you might have found it useful.
 Happy recording!